eic/join/README.md

-# join
+# Join the EIC organization

-Issue-only repository for requests to join
+To join the EIC organization, please file an issue on this repository.